New Haven Family Travel Guide

 Dining Tips for Families

-$35 for family of four
+mid-range for a family of four sharing two pies and drinks

 Tips by Age Group